 Blomster Mandala Coloring Book aka Twilight Garden by Maria Trolle

 I probably have more pictures colored in this book than any other.
 There’s just something really magical about Maria Trolle’s drawings and they are easy to figure out.
 The paper is SPECTACULAR!
 If you are familiar with Hanna Karlzon’s books, this paper is the same Swedish type including the bookbinding.
 I purchased the Swedish edition from the Pen store, but the same publisher that recreated Hanan’s books are also working with Maria Trolle so I’m sure they are going to be just fabulous.
 I promise you will want this one for your collection.
 My video flip-thru

-Of course returning to Secret Garden is always a bit magical because like for many of you, it was the gateway drug to my coloring book addiction.
-It holds my very first adult colorings that now look quite childish to me by my new jaded standards but then again it’s great to see how much my style has changed in the last year.
+Of course, returning to Secret Garden is always a bit magical because like for many of you, it was the gateway drug to my coloring book addiction.
+It holds the very first adult colorings that now look quite childish to me by my new jaded standards but then again it’s great to see how much my style has changed in the last year.
 This book is a bit of history and whimsey for those of us who started with Johanna as our coloring queen.
-Enchanted Forest is a close runner up!
+Enchanted Forest is a close runner-up!

 Floribunda Coloring Book by Leila Duly

 This one is very special for me because I discovered it while I was on a girl’s weekend with my two favorite people on the planet, my two grown daughters.
-It’s really a gorgeous book with artist quality paper.
-You can order on Amazon Floribunda US ~ UK ~ Canada and Book Depository
+It’s really a gorgeous book with artist-quality paper.
+You can order on Amazon Floribunda US ~ UK ~ Canada

 Leila Duly has a new book for 2017 that looks gorgeous too.
 Done more in the Hanna Karlzon fashion as a 2-sided bound book.
 I can’t wait to see a copy.
 It’s called “The Flower Year“

 Favorite Coloring Books that are harder to find